1) Who We Are

 and request metadata such as headers (

-X-Hardware-ID,X-App-Client) and cookies used for licensing, authentication, and security.
-Navigation and requests inside the desktop app are limited to our own domains and services. - Security & integrity signals — information derived from checks for debuggers, instrumentation/profilers, and certain remote-control/screen-sharing tools.
+X-Hardware-ID,X-App-Client) and cookies used for licensing, authentication, security, and enforcement of the two-computer limit.
+Navigation and requests inside the desktop app are limited to our own domains and services. - Security & Integrity Signals — information derived from checks for debuggers, instrumentation/profilers, and certain remote-control/screen-sharing tools.
 These checks are primarily performed locally to protect against tampering and unauthorized access.
 Where necessary, we may log that an instrumentation or integrity issue was detected.

 3) How We Use Data